Thu, Dec 12, 2024

 Designing the appropriate security controls that protect the confidentiality, integrity, and availability of information in the cloud can play a major part in managing cloud security threats.
 These security controls can be provided by the cloud provider, the enterprise, or even by third party service providers.
 There are essentially two levels of design patterns used in cloud security architecture — high-level and custom.

 High-level design patterns are primarily focusing on activities that establish the necessary security controls, which describe the interaction between the functional elements of the enterprise security architecture.
-Trust boundaries, which define the logical perimeter that spans beyond physical boundaries to represent the extent to which cloud-based IT resources are trusted within an established cloud ecosystem, are also critical to operate in the cloud successfully.
+Also essential to a successful cloud security ecosystem are trust boundaries, the logical perimeter that extends beyond the physical boundary to denote how trustworthy cloud IT resources are within an existing cloud environment.
 Standard interface points, encryption models, and security event logging are further components that make up standard design patterns.
 Enterprises that opt to develop their own cloud applications can use custom cloud design patterns to create a secure application access framework.

 A few examples of cloud security architecture design patterns are: